Congratulations! You’ve made the decision to attend the AFHE Convention and we are so excited to have you join us!

 Selecting curriculum is one aspect of homeschooling that can be daunting for new homeschoolers because of the vast number of options to choose from.
 As parents, we all want to make the wisest decisions when purchasing curriculum.

 Begin by doing some research before the convention.
 Read about curriculum approaches if you are unfamiliar with them.
 Understanding the difference between a textbook/traditional approach and classical education, unit studies, eclectic, or the Charlotte Mason approach will be tremendously helpful in selecting curriculum for your family.
-It is also beneficial to have a basic understanding of the type of learner your child is … auditory, visual, or kinesthetic (hands-on).
+It is also beneficial to have a basic understanding of the typical learning styles: auditory, visual, or kinesthetic (hands-on).

-Be sure to stop by the Mentoring Moms booth inside the exhibit hall entrance and ask questions of these experienced homeschool moms available to assist you Friday and Saturday during exhibit hall hours.
+Be sure to stop by the Mentoring Moms booth inside the Arena exhibit hall and ask questions of these experienced homeschool moms available to assist you Friday and Saturday during exhibit hall hours.
+We have scheduled moms who are able to address particular topics of interest at certain times throughout the day – the topics schedule is in your convention program and is posted at the Mentoring Moms booth.

 SHOPPING IN THE EXHIBIT HALL

 In order to minimize feeling overwhelmed in the exhibit hall, it can be incredibly beneficial to simply start by walking through the entire hall, aisle by aisle, checking out various booths as you go to get a big picture overview of what’s available.
-Make notes in the center section of your program of any booths you want to come back to later.
+Make a note of any booths you want to come back to later, using the Exhibit Hall Planner in the center of your convention program.

 It’s important to note that the exhibitors at our convention invest a great deal of time, energy, and resources to come present their materials.
-They are an important part of the weekend’s activities.
-Please be mindful of the investment they make to be here for you, and consider purchasing from them directly instead of buying their products from another exhibitor or an online supplier for a few dollars cheaper.
-This encourages knowledgeable exhibitors with quality products to return year after year and makes a better experience for all of us.
+They are an essential part of the weekend’s activities.
+Please be mindful of the investment they’re making to be here for you, and consider purchasing from them directly instead of buying their products from another exhibitor or an online supplier for a few dollars cheaper.
+This encourages knowledgeable exhibitors with quality products to return year after year and ensures a better experience for all of us.

 REMINDER: CURRICULUM IS JUST A TOOL

 The most important thing to know is this … curriculum is a tool.
 It isn’t the end-all, be-all of your homeschool journey.
-It shouldn’t become your master.
-It is just one of many tools in your tool belt as you nurture, disciple, and educate your child at home.
+Curriculum does not provide an education for your child, and it shouldn’t become your master.
+It is just one of many tools in your tool kit as you nurture, disciple, and educate your child at home.

 Do your research, talk to experienced homeschool parents, browse the exhibit hall, talk to the exhibitors, and ask lots of questions.
+Some curriculum providers have online or phone consultants or Facebook groups that are very helpful as you get used to that curriculum and understand its best use in your situation.
 Use the tools wisely and thoughtfully, but don’t let curriculum become a burden to you or your children.

-Sometimes, even after doing all of the research possible, you may choose a curriculum or resource that simply does not end up working for your family.
+Sometimes, even after doing all the research possible, you may choose a curriculum or resource that simply does not end up working for your family.
 When this happens, you might feel obligated to press on and finish the curriculum because you spent good money on it.
-And yes, sometimes, pressing on and persevering can be rewarding, but sometimes it can be sheer agony for parent and child alike, unraveling the love of learning we are working so hard to build with our children.
-Be ready to adapt and adjust as needed.
+And yes, sometimes, pressing on and persevering can be rewarding, but sometimes it can become counterproductive, unraveling the love of learning we are working so hard to build with our children.
+It is okay to adapt and adjust as needed.

-Consider purchasing recordings of general session workshops—either individual copies or the full set MP3 or CDs.
+Consider purchasing recordings of general session workshops—either individual copies or the full set MP3 downloads.
 Resounding Voice offers an excellent deal on the full set of recordings if purchased on-site during the convention.

-You’ll find the Resounding Voice counter in the South Lobby.
+You’ll find the Resounding Voice counter in the Arena lobby.

 Note: Recordings of exhibitor workshops are available for sale with permission from the exhibitor.
 Not all exhibitor workshops will be available for purchase.